LamarqueBastien/XEML-Lab/DOC.md

 	 1. first, select a story to defined and choose a term in the ontologies trees and click on addParameter button.

-	 2. choose the timepoint for the term value set (i.e you can add multiples valueset if your parameter value changed during the experiment).
+	 2. choose the timepoint for the defined term value  (i.e you can add multiples value sets if your variable value changed during the experiment).

 	 3. you have to describe related contexts to this terms (i.e quantitative, qualitative and freetext context).